joanalnu/joanalnu/README.md

 👋 Hi, I’m @joanalnu
 ---

-- 👀 I’m interested in ... cosmology and high-energy astrophysics!
+👀 I’m interested in ... cosmology and multi-messenger astronomy!

-- 🌱 I’m currently learning ... always learning new coding skills, currently focussed on model fitting with MCMC.
+🌱 I’m currently learning ... as a Physics BSc student at [LMU Munich](https://www.physik.lmu.de), plus always learning new coding skills, currently focussed on model fitting with MCMC.

-- 💞️ I’m collaborating on ...
-I'll be soon collaborating with INAF on cosmological uses of GRBs.
+💞️ I’m collaborating on ... research on joint GRB + GW constraint on cosmological parameters I'll be soon collaborating with INAF on cosmological uses of GRBs.
 Aside from my main research, I'm leading a high-school/undergrad group on launching a cosmic ray detector to space (@capibara3).

-- 📫 How to reach me ... see my [personal website](https://joanalnu.github.io/) or reach out to me via [email](https://joanalnu.github.io/contact).
+📫 How to reach me ... see my [personal website](https://joanalnu.github.io/) or reach out directly to me via [email](https://joanalnu.github.io/contact).

-- 😄 Pronouns: ... he/him/his
+😄 Pronouns: ... he/him

-- ⚡ Fun fact: ...
-I speak 4 languages (2 local and 2 foreign) at a professional level, currenlty also learning Italian 🇮🇹.
+⚡ Fun fact: ...
+I speak English 🇬🇧, Spanish 🇪🇸, German 🇩🇪, Catalan, a little bit of Italian 🇮🇹 and slowly learning my first Mandarin Chinese 🇨🇳.

-- 🎹 Music: I also enjoy playing the piano, mostly like jazz, blues, and modern/contemporany music.
+🎹 Music: I also enjoy playing the piano, mostly like jazz, blues, and modern/contemporany music.

 ## 📈 Github Stats